secretstartups/handbook/job-families/engineering/ux-researcher/index.html.md

 * Be the expert on the users within your allocated area of coverage: know how they use the GitLab, their pain points, their workflows, etc.

-* Collaborate with GitLab designers, product managers and engineers on a wide array of research projects
+* Collaborate with GitLab designers, product managers and engineers on a wide array of research projects.

 * Conduct all stages of UX research: identifying, planning, driving, conducting, analyzing, and reporting out insights.